cloud-native-toolkit/site-developer-guide/docs/learning/fast-cd.md

         - `{TEST_NAMESPACE}` is the namespace in the cluster where the applications can be deployed. `*` can be used to indicate any namespace.
         - `{GIT_REPO}` is the url of the git repository where the gitops config will be located or `*` if you want to allow any.

-        **Note:** The `--dest` and `--src` arguments can be provided multiple times if there are multiple destations and/or sources that should be configured for the project
+        **Note:** The `--dest` and `--src` arguments can be provided multiple times if there are multiple destinations and/or sources that should be configured for the project

 === "Argo CD custom resource"